What’s the best type of car for a young driver?

 Before we even dabble in our advice on the size of the engine you should consider purchasing as a young driver there’s some steps to take.
 It is vital to always ring your insurance broker before you purchase a car.
 You do not want to purchase a car, ring your insurance broker and find that they will not provide you with insurance.
 As this will leave you with a car you cannot drive.
 Irrespective of the research you have done, pick up the phone and ask your broker if the car of your choice will be suitable.
 They will also be able to give you an estimate on the annual premium which will help you plan your budget.

-While your scoping out potential cars, consider the cylinder, litres and horsepower.
+While you’re scoping out potential cars, consider the cylinder, litres and horsepower.
 A cylinder is the chamber where fuel is burned and therefore turned to power.
 Most cars have four, six or eight cylinders.
-Generally, an engine with more cylinders produces more power while an engine with less cylinders gets better fuel economy.
+Generally, an engine with more cylinders produces more power while an engine with fewer cylinders gets better fuel economy.

 Hence, it is therefore a good idea for a young driver to choose a car with the fewest cylinders, a small engine and low horsepower.
 This is not only a safer option for a relatively inexperienced driver, but it is also a positive for an insurance premium.